 - NO DIGITAL DEVICES/TV IN THE BEDROOM.
 Actually that is not strictly true.
 Sometimes we play music via our phones in the bedroom but the phone is always on Flight Mode or Do Not Disturb at the very least.
 Our bedroom is a sanctuary and is reserved for sleep, love-making and relaxation.
 Keeping the space free from digital devices is really supportive for this.

 - DIGITAL DETOX DAYS.
 I am becoming more and more passionate about the restorative power of taking one day a week away from the digital world in order to be fully present in the physical world which we live in too.
 Getting out into nature, reading a book, writing in a journal, spending time with loved ones, enjoying a creative hobby, learning something new……these are all so good for the soul and are even more enjoyable without the distractions of the digital world.
-I aim for 1 digital detox day a week which quite often starts on a Friday afternoon when I send my last email of the week and runs through until Saturday afternoon.
+I aim for 1 digital detox day a week which is often a Sunday.
 It really helps me to switch off completely and to reconnect with myself after a busy, online week.

 Jenny G x